Panther-lair - Alabama QB transferring to Pitt

 Pitt’s 2024 roster will include a transfer quarterback from Alabama.

-Eli Holstein, a native of Louisiana who spent two years with the Crimson Tide, is joining the Panthers as a midyear transfer after entering the transfer portal on Wednesday.
+Eli Holstein, a native of Louisiana who spent one year with the Crimson Tide, is joining the Panthers as a midyear transfer after entering the transfer portal on Wednesday.

 Holstein formally committed to Pitt on Sunday during a visit.